SunoSongContest/rules/ssc7/how_well_pick_songs.md

 ### 📆 Contest Timeline

 Just like in SSC6, the contest will span **5 weeks**.
-Due to this structure, **only the first 200 accepted songs** will be spread across the weekly playlists (40 songs per week).
+Due to this structure, **only the first 200 - randomly - accepted songs** will be spread across the weekly playlists (40 songs per week).

 ### 🟡 What Happens After 200 Songs?

-Any songs **accepted after the first 200** will not be left out!
+Any songs **accepted after the first - randomly - 200** will not be left out!

 These songs will be added to a **special "Bonus Playlist"**, and they will get their **own dedicated voting phase**.
 They won't be streamed as the 200 songs in previous weeks, but still it's a way to give everyone the possibility to participate in SSC7.